Javatpoint Logo

 The aim of water conservation are:

-• To preserve the water for future generations by ensuring that freshwater removal from an ecosystem does not surpass its natural replacement rate.
+• To preserve the water for future generations by ensuring freshwater removal from an ecosystem does not surpass its natural replacement rate.

 Plan